 - Your first joint mediation session (both of you + your mediator) will be scheduled, usually for 2 hours, where you will all begin your work together to address your challenges and issues.

-- All of this is provided at a resource package rate of $2,400 plus HST.
-We ask that you each pay half of this fee when you receive your workbooks ($1,200 each).
-After our first joint session, we will give you the choice to discuss a further flat rate, or to pay for services at your mediator’s hourly rate of $335 per hour.
+- All of this is provided at a resource package rate of $4,068 inclusive of HST.
+We ask that you each pay half of this fee when you receive your workbooks ($2,034 each - inclusive of HST).
+After our first joint session, we will give you the choice to discuss a further flat rate, or to pay for services at your mediator’s hourly rate of $350 per hour.
 At the end of the first joint mediation session, you will both be better informed and we will be better able to predict how much additional mediation time you will need.
 Most separating couples need between 2 and 4 joint mediation sessions, but the amount of time will depend on your ability to communicate effectively, gather information and manage conflict.

 - After an agreement has been reached in principle, your mediator will create a Mediation Report which is their understanding of the terms of the agreement.
 It is not a legally binding agreement.
 To ensure your rights are protected, each of you will take the Mediation Report to your own lawyer for independent legal advice.
 One of the lawyers will draft a Separation Agreement based on the Mediation Report.
 Once signed by both parties, this legally binding contract is enforceable by the court should there be any breaches of its terms.

 During joint meetings, you and your spouse/partner will discuss your underlying interests, goals, concerns, values and priorities.
 Together, you will discuss potential solutions that meet each person’s underlying interests.
 You will have a deal.

 Call our office and set up a time for a brief meeting with one of our mediators.